Updated: Aug 24

 What databases to search?
 Past studies indicate results improve when searching multiple global literature databases.
 Indeed, regulatory guidelines from the EMA (GVP Module IV, Appendix 2) states that "It is best practice to have selected one or more databases appropriate to a specific product"

-Naturally, the next question is where to search?
-Past studies indicate results do improve when searching multiple established proprietary global literature databases.
-We decided to investigate databases that favor open models of scholarly publications that are now gaining traction in the academic world.
+In this article we investigate databases that favor open models of scholarly publications that are gaining traction in the academic world.
 Can open access be a cost-effective way to find more adverse events results from the literature?

-In this post, we investigate open access scientific literature sources to complement a mainstream index (PubMed) on medical literature monitoring of adverse events:
+We considered two well regarded open access sources complementing a mainstream repository (PubMed) for the medical literature monitoring of adverse events: